Can You Swallow Nicotine Pouches? Safety Guide & What Happens

 Introduction: What You Need to Know

-Nicotine pouches are designed for oral use—placed between the gum and upper lip to allow nicotine absorption through the oral mucosa.
+Nicotine pouches are designed for oral use — placed between the gum and upper lip to allow nicotine absorption through the oral mucosa.
+If you're new to the category, our guide on how to use nicotine pouches covers correct placement and technique.
 But what happens if someone accidentally swallows one?
 Whether through mishap or curiosity, accidental ingestion is a common question among users and parents of curious children.

 The answer depends on several factors: your age, body weight, nicotine tolerance, and the pouch's strength.
-For adults, a single accidental swallow is usually manageable.
+For adults, a single accidental swallow is often manageable but not always harmless.
 For children, however, the risk is substantially higher.
-Understanding the pharmacokinetics of swallowed nicotine—how it's absorbed, metabolised, and eliminated—is essential for determining whether medical attention is needed and how to prevent accidental ingestion.
+Understanding the pharmacokinetics of swallowed nicotine — how it's absorbed, metabolised, and eliminated — helps explain why the response varies so much.
+If you're unsure which strength you're using, our guide on how to choose your nicotine strength explains the tiers.

 How Nicotine Absorption Differs: Oral vs. Swallowed

 Nicotine pouches rely on buccal absorption—nicotine passing directly through the thin oral mucosa into the bloodstream.
-This is fast and efficient.
+This is fast and efficient, as nicotine absorption is more efficient via oral mucosa than via the GI tract (PubMed (2016)).
 When you swallow a pouch, however, the nicotine must instead undergo gastric absorption, a slower and less predictable process.

 Oral Mucosal Absorption (Intended Use)